DesyncTheThird/corne-keymap/readme.md

 (Press `Esc`, `;`, and `#` to access Touhou layer and to see funky Cirno fumo on right OLED.)

 ---
+- Number combos on left hand are not all shown on picture to reduce clutter; these fill out an entire number grid in the same layout as the Data layer, with `0` on the home row pinky.
 - `Del` combo presses `LCTL`+`BSPC`;
 - `Join` combo joins current line to following line with space between;
 - `Line` combo adds a new line below the current position.